Sohamm25/internship-nullclass/TASK2_progress.md

 However, I faced some issues while integrating it completely, which caused a delay in completing the task today, so Tomorrow i will work on applying the colorization to the segmented regions and fine-tuning the process for better results.
-Once that is done, Task 2 will be complete. day 7 - off day
+Once that is done, Task 2 will be complete. day 7 - off day day 8 -
+Today is day 8 as day 7 was an off day,
+So today I have nearly completed my task 2 I started with the application of sementic segmentation mask by doing some practice and implementation on some of the images and doing it many times helped me to understand this concept, Next i thought about the regions which are needed to be colourised, and I have created variables and by using the logic or layout of sreamlit I can work and give outputs or results based on what input I will get from the user when he is using the web application.
+Just a few changes and the task 2 will be ready and I will be starting with task 3 tomorrow.